taylormcnally/VGPT/README.md

 ## Summary

-Streamline the creation of high performance video GANs for movies and shows or anything a 4D-GAN would be useful for!
+Streamline the creation of high performance GANs for 3D Temporal data, voxels, videos or anything a 4D-GAN would be useful for!

 ## **Currently in development**